-Today, let’s take a look at the comparison between ductile iron and cast iron.
+Today, let’s take a look at the differences between ductile iron and cast iron.

 What are Ductile Iron and Cast Iron